hsachinraj/Azurelabs/jenkins/README.md

 ## Installing and configuring Maven

- Maven plugin is not automatically installed by default starting from Jenkins version 2.
-We will need to do this manually
+ Starting from Jenkins version 2, Maven plugin is not installed by default.
+You will need to do this manually

 1. Select **Manage Jenkins** on the main page of the Jenkins portal.
 This will take you to the Manage Jenkins page, the central one-stop-shop for all your Jenkins configuration.
 From this screen, you can configure your Jenkins server, install and upgrade plugins, keep track of system load, manage distributed build servers, and more!